true-og/GlitchTip/.gitlab/issue_templates/default.md

 Review this checklist before submitting.

 - [ ] GitLab issues are for bug reports and feature requests.
 If this is a help request, post on [Gitter](https://gitter.im/GlitchTip/community).
 If you have or want paid support, please use the chat widget on https://glitchtip.com.
 - [ ] Document reproduction steps.
 Be as detailed as possible.
+Use only the latest version of GlitchTip.
 - [ ] If applicable, try to reproduce the problem on https://app.glitchtip.com
 - [ ] Be considerate of the reviewer of your issue and their time.
 They are likely unpaid.
 GlitchTip is open source and comes with absolutely no warranty.
 - [ ] Check existing issues first. :+1: the issue to show interest.